foster95/the_compendium/README.md

 User message when user tries to skip providing a firsname:
 ![Create a character using The Compendium - user tries to skip adding a firstname](https://github.com/foster95/the_compendium/blob/main/assets/images/option-2-create-character-using-compendium-firstname-user-tries-to-add-nothing.png)

+Full character shown to the user after names have been provided:
 ![Create a character using The Compendium - full character shown](https://github.com/foster95/the_compendium/blob/main/assets/images/option-2-create-character-using-compendium-full-character-shown.png)

 ### Log a pre-made Character